 The Philadelphia dog bite attorneys at The Reiff Law Firm can help you file a personal injury lawsuit or wrongful death lawsuit on behalf of a family member attacked by a dog.
-We have researched and handled thousands of injury cases since 1979, and support our clients with over three and a half decades of experience.
+We have researched and handled thousands of injury cases since 1979 and support our clients with over three and a half decades of experience.
 To set up a free and confidential consultation, call The Reiff Law Firm at (215) 709-6940 today.
+Dog bite victims could also schedule their free case review online with one of our skilled Philadelphia dog bite lawyers.

 Dog Bite Statistics and Common Injuries

-Children, the elderly, and postal carriers are the most frequent victims of dog attacks, in fact 50% all injuries associated with dog bites and attacks occur in children.
+Children, the elderly, and postal carriers are the most frequent victims of dog attacks.
+In fact, 50% of all injuries associated with dog bites and attacks occur in children.
 According to the Center for Disease Control and Prevention (CDC), dog bites were among the leading causes of nonfatal injury to children between the ages of one to 14 from 2003 through 2012.
+However, in 2019, adult victims in the 30-49 age range surpassed child victims in the 0-4 age range for fatal dog bite injuries.
+Many of these fatalities were due to attacks by pit bulls.

 Dog bite injuries can vary from mild to severe, and in some grave instances, even cause fatalities.
 The most common dog bite injuries include: